phoqe/brand/README.md

 # brand

 Brand is the missing CLI for apps using Firebase as its backend.
 I’ve used it for personal projects and decided to make it open-source.
+One useful feature is to create multiple fake accounts quickly and editing users with barely any setup.

 ## Installation

+There are multiple options for installing Brand, although only tested on macOS.

 ### Homebrew